etwk/blog/content/lists/books.md

 	- [ ] Volcker: The Triumph of Persistence (William L. Silber) #biography
 	- [ ] Changing Fortunes: The World's Money and the Threat to American Leadership #history
 - [ ] The Power of Gold: The History of an Obsession (Peter L. Bernstein)
+- [ ] The Almightier: How Money Became God, Greed Became Virtue, and Debt Became Sin (Paul Vigna)

 ### Trading
 - [ ] Automated Stock Trading Systems: A Systematic Approach for Traders to Make Money in Bull, Bear and Sideways Markets (Laurens Bensdorp)